just-animate/just-animate/README.md

 ```

 ### Easings / Timing Functions
 For convenience, Just Animate has the majority of the easings on http://easings.net/ built right in.
 By default, the "ease" function is used just like in CSS.
+If one of these included easings doesn't cut it, a string with a CSS timing function can be used instead as the easing property.

 | Name        | Timing Function                           |
 | ------------- |:-----------------------------------:|